donovanh/vision.rodeo/content/blog/2024-06-30-sounds/index.md

 ## AudioFileResource extension

-In order to load the file, we need to set up
+In order to load the file, we need to set up an extension to `AudioFileResource`.
+This will allow us to load the necessary audio files in our views.
+Add this as a standalone file such as `AudioFileResource-loadBundleFile`.

 ```swift
 extension AudioFileResource {